Abdülkadir Topkaç

 Abdülkadir Topkaç (/tr/; 1954, in Sur, Diyarbakır – February 21, 2021, in Dicle, Diyarbakır) was an astronomer from Turkey who demonstrated the curved movement of the Moon around Earth's orbit.

 Story

 Topkaç was born in Diyarbakır in 1954.
 He was a primary school graduate, and a bakery master on simit.
 Topkaç had been interested in astronomy since his youth and published his studies in 1991, when he started to observe the movements of the Moon, with his binoculars.
 Topkaç bought his first telescope for $2.5K in Istanbul in 1992, an old servant telescope he bought from the Soviet Union.
-His telescope was vandalized by PKK.
-Upon this, as a result of an aid campaign organized on social media, a telescope worth ₺16K was bought for Topkaç.

 Studies

 By achieving the moon's viewing angle for a month in 1992, Topkaç observed that the movement of the Moon at Earth's orbit is in form of an arc.
 Topkaç received the address of the NASA from tourists paid visit to Diyarbakır, then sent his study to NASA and TUBITAK National Observatory.